 The Coromandel is a rich and colourful creative hub with many studios and galleries throughout the region showcasing some of New Zealand’s best talent.

 Grab your camera, lose the shoes and wander Whiritoa Beach south of Whangamata.
 The coastal landscape and hidden beach surrounded by Pohutukawa trees provide the perfect canvas for film.

-A short walk to Shakespeare cliff offers panoramic views of the Mercury Bay and Cooks beach, an anchorage point for Captain James Cook.
+A short walk to the Shakespeare cliff lookout offers panoramic views of the Mercury Bay and Cooks Beach, an anchorage point for Captain James Cook.